102 marathons in 102 days: Amputee’s unofficial world record - NewsBreak

 Hunt-Broersma, who ran her 92nd at this month’s Boston Marathon, hopes her quest will inspire people everywhere to push themselves to do hard things.

 What’s next for the endurance athlete?
-A 240-mile (386-kilometer) ultra race over mountainous terrain in October in Moab, Utah.
+A 240-mile (386-kilometer) ultra race to be staged over mountainous terrain in October in Moab, Utah.

+Kole reported from Boston.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0